 Are you teaching your kids to be frugal?

-The 2 next youngest are boys and they would rather be caught dead than using a coupon! lol But, when they want a better deal on something, they call me.
+The 2 next youngest are boys, and they would rather be caught dead than use a coupon! lol But, when they want a better deal on something, they call me.